Mikhail-Vaganov/FS_HTTP_API/README.md

-# HTTP API for file system handling
+# HTTP API for the file system maintenance
-The test task

 The project represents the backend part of a kind of File store server.
 HTTP API allows users to manage their files, namely: